trombik/jekyll-site-info.mkrsgh.org/makerspace/index.md

 tagline: |
   The first makerspace in Siem Reap, Cambodia.<br />
   <small>Are you a maker?
 Do you want better educational programs for kids in
-  Sirem Reap?
+  Siem Reap?
 Become a kickstart backer of the project!</small>

 showcases:
   - image_path: /assets/img/zan-wGqz5YSqsfk-unsplash-1500.jpg